-Sometimes you read a children’s storybook and you think that it is so fantastical, it can’t possible ever truly happen.
+Sometimes you read a children's storybook and you think that it is so fantastical, that it can't possibly ever truly happen.
 Then you read a book like Here Comes the Garbage Barge by Jonah Winter and you remember that the unbelievable story absolutely did happen.
-For Inspiration Laboratories’ Storybook Science series, we are examining this storybook a little further and asking some questions about household waste.
+For Inspiration Laboratories' Storybook Science series, we are examining this storybook a little further and asking some questions about household waste.
+We've created many environmental science activities for kids over the years, this home waste audit is yet another way to raise eco-conscious kids.
+Be sure to check out all of our amazing Green Living Ideas for Families.
+Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
+You can read our full disclosure policy on our Disclosure Page for more details.

 It is no coincidence that after the garbage barge incident waste reduction and recycling became part of everyone’s conversations.
 People started to be more aware of what they were throwing in the trash and where that trash actually went.
 It seemed that our landfills could actually be too full and then what?!

 We live on a very busy street corner.
-Over the fall and winter seasons trash blows into our yard.
-In general, the snow covers the trash and in the spring we are presented with a litter covered garden.
-Our question were where should the trash have been disposed?
+Over the fall and winter seasons, trash blows into our yard.
+In general, the snow covers the trash and in the spring we are presented with a litter-covered garden.
+Our question was where should the trash have been disposed of?
 Is the trash more non-recyclables or recyclables?
 We decided to run a waste audit of our yard waste and see what we discover.

 How to Hold a Home Waste Audit